jianminchen/Leetcode_Julia/By Algorithms/Leetcode 1008 Construct BST from preorder traversal/ReadMe.md

 Two solutions, one is 3 minutes, one is 52 minutes. <br> The time I spent is 17 * 3 minutes. <br>

+**Ideas to improve performance**<br>

+One of ideas is to solve the problem using different approaches first, and then compare the difference. <br>

+After the contest, I also saw another post to determine the last index of left child, instead of first index of right child.
+It is also very easy to write and elegant solution.